Why Microchip?

 Government and Regulatory

 Microchips meet identification requirements in certain states.
 AVID microchips provide accurate and positive ID in quarantine, disease contact, or exposure situations.
-The microchip number included on Coggins forms, vaccination records, etc., provides proof of procedure on a specified animal.
-Microchips are used for permanent ID and tracking in certain government wild horse programs.
+The microchip number included on Coggins forms, vaccination records, and more provides proof of procedure on a specified animal.
+Microchips are used for permanent ID and tracking in government wild horse programs.

 International Travel

-The microchip information is much like your VIN number or social security number for your horse.
+The microchip information is like your horse's VIN or social security number.
 There is no data on the chip, and it is not a tracking chip with GPS.
-Personal information is only in the database and is not visible to the public by entering your microchip number.
+Personal information is only in the database and is not visible to the public when you enter your microchip number.
 The information is only available through the microchip manufacturer, chip registry, or other people or organizations you have registered with.
 A registry proves that the chip is verifiable and who the horse is registered to in their registry.

-We recommend that you also ask that your microchip number be placed on file with your veterinarians, rescue adoption forms, and breed association paperwork, to name a few.
+We recommend you also ask that your microchip number be placed on file with your veterinarians, rescue adoption forms, and breed association paperwork.

 The Cost

 Microchips and scanners have a wide range of costs.
 The microchip can cost as low as $25 to more than $125 when implanted via a shelter or veterinarian.
 Much of the cost depends on the procedure used to insert the microchip.
 The insertion can range from a simple process to a very sterile and elaborate process.
-Some veterinarians clean the area and inject the microchip, thus the lower cost.
-Others may shave, clean, give a lignocaine shot (a medication used to numb tissue in a specific area) and then insert the microchip—a longer and more costly procedure.
+Some veterinarians clean the area and inject the microchip, thus lowering the cost.
+Others may shave, clean, give a lignocaine shot (a medication used to numb tissue in a specific area), and then insert the microchip—a more prolonged and costly procedure.

 Registration of the Microchip

 Remember, nothing is foolproof when recovering missing horses and proving ownership.
-Even though the microchip company registry is where most people trace the chip, those registries have very limited information on the horse itself.
+Even though most people trace the chip to the microchip company registry, those registries have very limited information on the horse itself.

-When a horse is missing and is registered in the Stolen Horse International identification program registry, the NetPosse ID, NetPosse Alerts may be sent to the public, multiple agencies, which may include state vets, horse associations, horse rescues, law enforcement, the news media via a press release and much more.
+When a horse is missing and registered in the Stolen Horse International identification program registry, the NetPosse ID and NetPosse Alerts may be sent to the public and multiple agencies, including state vets, horse associations, horse rescues, law enforcement, the news media via a press release, and much more.

-Stolen Horse International recommends that you register with the company where the microchip is purchased first, where you can input contact information, the horse’s veterinarian, a photo of the horse, or other visible ID and breed registration number.
-Then back up that registry with the NetPosse ID all equine ID record keeping registry, which is a great way to keep all of your ID and records in one place to prove ownership.
+Stolen Horse International recommends that you register with the company where the microchip is purchased first, where you can input contact information, the horse's veterinarian, a photo of the horse, or other visible ID and breed registration number.
+Then, back up that registry with the NetPosse ID and all equine ID record keeping registry, which is a great way to keep all your IDs and documents in one place to prove ownership.

 There is no perfect stand-alone ID.
 All types of ID have pros and cons and can work or not work, depending on the situation.